Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: Introduction

 \textit{Under what conditions does there exist a scaling such that the scaled estimation error of the empirical transition estimates obeys a CLT, and when does an asymptotic distribution fail to exist?} \end{quote}

 We show that the answer depends crucially on properties of the logging policy (such as sufficient coverage of all state-action pairs).
-In fact, under some mild recurrence and mixing conditions, we prove that the empirical transition probabilities converge in distribution to a multivariate normal under appropriate randomized scaling.
-Our analysis reveals that the estimated transition probabilities, when appropriately scaled, have a multinomial behavior in the limit and are asymptotically independent across state-action pairs (see Theorem \ref{thm:eta-clt}).
+In fact, under some mild recurrence and mixing conditions, we prove that the empirical transition probabilities converge in distribution to a Gaussian under self-normalized scaling equaling the square root of the visitation count of each state–action pair.
+Our analysis reveals that the estimated transition probabilities under this scaling have a multinomial behavior in the limit and are asymptotically independent across state-action pairs (see Theorem \ref{thm:eta-clt}).

-This can be thought of as a generalization of the CLT for the transition probabilities of ergodic Markov chains \citep{billingsley1961statistical} in non-ergodic, non-stationary stochastic processes, being a first of its kind.
+Our results generalize classical CLTs for transition probabilities of ergodic Markov chains \citep{billingsley1961statistical} to non-ergodic, non-stationary stochastic processes, being a first of its kind.
 Furthermore, we also identify scenarios in which a CLT cannot be established for any estimator of the transition probabilities.

 To demonstrate the applicability of our results in downstream tasks such as offline policy evaluation (OPE) and optimal policy recovery (OPR), we then derive asymptotic guarantees for the value ($V$), action-value ($Q$), or advantage ($A$) functions for any stationary target policy by solving the Bellman equation with the plug-in transition estimator.
 In particular, by analyzing the value of the optimal policy calculated from the estimated transition probabilities, we establish a CLT for the value function of the optimal policy under the true transition kernel.